amankrsnh/AssessmentPortal/README.md

 ## Deployment:

 ## Pages Functionality:
-   `1.
-Login page` - to take the data of users attempting for assessment.
+   1. `Login page` - to take the data of users attempting for assessment.
-   `2.
-Instructions page` - valid users will move forward to the instructions page where they will get all the instructions related to assessment.
+   2. `Instructions page` - valid users will move forward to the instructions page where they will get all the instructions related to assessment.
-   `3.
-Main Page` - after reading all the instructions, if the users agree that they have read intructions and accept them, then all valid users are allowed to give assessment.
+   3. `Main Page` - after reading all the instructions, if the users agree that they have read intructions and accept them, then all valid users are allowed to give assessment.
-   `4.
-Final Score Page` - after attempting the assessment, in case the user submits or runs out of time (in case of auto-submit), the user will be redirected to this page on which they will get their resultant scores.
+   4. `Final Score Page` - after attempting the assessment, in case the user submits or runs out of time (in case of auto-submit), the user will be redirected to this page on which they will get their resultant scores.

 - Assessment is of 15 minutes.
 - Assessment will auto-submit in case of no submission before times up.